 My uncle Allan makes the best stuffing.
 Hands down.
 The best.
 I was a bit shocked the first time I attended a Thanksgiving hosted by someone other than my Aunt and Uncle.
 Their stuffing was different.
 What the heck.

 There are, apparently, a gazillion different takes on stuffing (or dressing, if it’s not actually stuffed inside the bird.
 I still call it stuffing.
 I don’t care what Martha says.
 Dressing goes on salad.)
 There’s the sourdough variety, I’m sure a popular choice here in my beloved San Francisco.
 I did for a moment ponder the idea of making a version with a loaf from Bread SRSLY– the best gluten-free sourdough in all the land.
 (Update: I later did just that, and you can find that recipe HERE) I also considered making Allan’s recipe with gluten-free cornbread.
 That’s what I did last year, and it was incredible.
-But then I got a message from my friend Johnny from Eating For Idiots, asking for some Paleo Thanksgiving pointers.
+But then I got a message from my friend Johnny, asking for some Paleo Thanksgiving pointers.
 He was comparing Paleo stuffing recipes, none of which looked like the one I love, and can’t have Thanksgiving without.
 It felt like a challenge I had to accept.

 In true compulsive recipe developer fashion, I was in the car in about 15 seconds, list in hand.
 I could already smell Thanksgiving.